openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/beta_testing.rst

 #.
 Click **Instructor**, and then click **Membership**.

 #.
 In the **Batch Beta Tester Addition** section of the page, enter one or more
    addresses or usernames separated by commas or line feeds (the Enter key).
    You can also copy data from a CSV file of email addresses and paste it here.

 #.
 To enroll the beta testers in your course, leave **Auto Enroll** selected.
-If
-   the beta test starts before the course **Enrollment Start Date**, testers cannot enroll themselves in your course.
+   If the beta test starts before the course **Enrollment Start Date**, testers cannot enroll themselves in your course.

 #.
-To send an email message to the beta testers, leave **Notify users by email**
+To send an email message to the beta testers, leave **Notify users by
-   selected.
-An example of the message that is sent to a beta tester who is not enrolled (or auto enrolled) in the course follows.
+   email** selected.
+An example of the message that is sent to a beta tester who is not enrolled in the course follows.

 .. image:: ../../../shared/building_and_running_chapters/Images/Beta_tester_email.png
   :alt: "You have been invited to be a beta tester for {course name} at {URL}.